Targeted Local Projections: Variance estimation

+Our procedure shares similarities with the VAR-based resampling scheme in \cite{montiel2021local}, \cite{olea2024double} and \cite{chen2026estimator}, but differs in several aspects: \begin{enumerate} \item[(i)] We use the recursive residual moving block bootstrap \citep{bruggemann2016inference}, while \cite{olea2024double} use a recursive residual i.i.d. bootstrap, and \cite{chen2026estimator} propose a residual i.i.d. bootstrap after employing a sieve autoregression.
+All of these are valid under no misspecification.

 \item[(ii)] We employ a double bootstrap rather than a single bootstrap.
-A single bootstrap cannot provide variance estimates needed for studentization, since there is no reliable analytical formula for estimating the variance of VAR impulse responses (the delta method severely undercovers in small samples).
-TLP inherits this problem.
-The double bootstrap provides consistent variance estimates for standardization; intuitively, the second layer of bootstrap is generated with the true DGP being the first bootstrap, so it has no bias relative to that DGP, rendering consistent estimates of the VAR variances and the covariance between LP and VAR.
+A single bootstrap does not provide reliable variance estimates needed for studentization, since the delta method performs poorly in small samples.
+The double bootstrap provides consistent variance estimates for standardization; intuitively, the second layer of bootstrap is generated with the true DGP being the first level bootstrap, so it has no bias relative to that DGP, rendering consistent estimates of the VAR variances and the covariance between LP and VAR.

-\item[(iii)] When constructing t-statistics, we subtract the bootstrap mean rather than the VAR-implied impulse response (the pseudo-truth under their resampling scheme).
-This mean-centering removes the bias from the bootstrap t-distribution that would otherwise arise under VAR misspecification.
-When the data are generated by a correctly specified VAR, the bootstrap mean and the VAR-implied response should coincide, so the two approaches are equivalent in that case.
+\item[(iii)] When constructing t-statistics, we subtract the bootstrap mean rather than the VAR-implied impulse response.
+This mean-centering removes finite sample bias in the numerator of the bootstrap t-statistics.

 \item[(iv)] We use symmetrized confidence intervals \citep{hall1988symmetric}.
-Asymmetric intervals work well for LP, as there is no significant skewness of the implied t-statistics, but they do not account for the finite sample coverage distortions arising from local misspecification. \end{enumerate}
+Asymmetric intervals work well for LP, but they do not account for the skewness in the VAR and TLP t-statistics. \end{enumerate}

-\textbf{Resampling scheme.} \cite{bruggemann2016inference} showed that if Assumptions \ref{asn:1}-\ref{asn:2} hold, and the model is correctly specified, the recursive moving block bootstrap is valid under conditional heteroskedasticity of unknown form for the VAR estimates.
-This bootstrap is the one we employ and it proceeds in the following steps: \begin{enumerate} \item Estimate the reduced-form VAR and obtain the residuals $\hat{u}_t$.
+\textbf{First level bootstrap.} \cite{bruggemann2016inference} showed that if Assumptions similar to \ref{asn:1}-\ref{asn:2} hold with $\alpha(L)=0$, so the model is correctly specified, the recursive moving block bootstrap is valid under conditional heteroskedasticity of unknown form for the VAR estimates.
+This bootstrap is the one we employ and it proceeds in the following steps: (i) estimate the reduced-form VAR and obtain the residuals $\hat{u}_t$; (ii) divide the residual series into overlapping blocks of length $\ell = T^{1/3}$, following \cite{gonccalves2004bootstrapping}; (iii) draw blocks with replacement and paste them together until the series $\{u_t^{(b)}\}_{t=1}^T$ reaches length $T$; (iv) reconstruct the bootstrap sample recursively $ y_t^{(b)} = \hat{A} y_{t-1}^{(b)} + u_t^{(b)} $; (v) in each bootstrap replication, estimate impulse responses using both VAR and LP.